roackb2/pat-tree/README.md

 # Release History

+* 1.0.8 Update url of modules hosted on github to a simpler form.
 * 1.0.7 Require the bin-tree module instead of including source files in the project.
 * 1.0.6 Correct require path
 * 1.0.5 Restructure folders